learnbyexample/100_page_python_intro/100_page_python_intro.md

 'Hi there!
 How are you?
 All fine here.'
 ```

-As an exercise, read the documentation for features covered in this section.
-See also [stackoverflow: character translation examples](https://stackoverflow.com/questions/555705/character-translation-using-python-like-the-tr-command).
+As an **exercise**, read the documentation for features covered in this section.
+See also [stackoverflow: character translation examples](https://stackoverflow.com/q/555705/4082052).

 ## Removing leading/trailing characters